-Few cities embrace the great outdoors like Colorado’s high-flung capital in the foothills of the Rocky mountains.
-There’s acres of mountain parkland in the city itself, but throughout the state there’s no shortage of hiking, fishing and camping options.
-Here’s Culture Trip’s pick of the best places to pitch your tent not far from town.
+Few cities embrace the great outdoors like Colorado’s high-flung capital in the foothills of the Rocky Mountains.
+There are acres of mountain parkland in the city itself, but throughout the state, there’s no shortage of hiking, fishing and camping options.
+Here’s our pick of the best places to go camping near Denver – bookable on Culture Trip.

 With boating, swimming, year-round fishing, waterbird watching (look out for the blue herons) and even a floating restaurant, it seems that the only thing you can’t do on the water at Chatfield Reservoir is camp – and even then, there are 197 pitch sites just yards from the water’s edge.
 The pitches all have electric hookup; however, they don’t take walk-ins, so you’ll need to book ahead to secure a spot before getting wet and wild at this water sport haven.
 Recommended by local insider Rose Corbett